Battle of Montmirail: Results

 According to Petre, the French sustained 2,000 casualties while inflicting losses of 2,000 killed and wounded on the Russians while capturing 800 soldiers, six colors and 13 guns.
 The Prussians suffered an additional 900 casualties.
 Chandler asserted that the French lost 2,000 men while the Allies lost 4,000.
 Nafziger noted that the 1st Prussian Brigade lost 877 officers and men while the 7th Brigade's casualties are unknown.
 He cited various sources that gave Allied losses ranging from a low of 1,500 Russians, 877 Prussians and nine guns to a high of 3,000 killed and wounded plus 708 prisoners, 26 guns and 200 wagons.
 French losses are consistently reported at 2,000 men with Generals Nansouty, Michel and Boudin de Roville wounded.

 MacDonald at Meaux was unable to carry out his orders to advance because he had destroyed the Trilport bridge.
 His subordinate Horace François Bastien Sébastiani de La Porta was unable to move because Sacken had broken the La Ferté-sous-Jouarre bridge.
 MacDonald sent his cavalry under Antoine Louis Decrest de Saint-Germain to join Napoleon via Coulommiers.
 Napoleon again ordered MacDonald to seize Château-Thierry, so that the Allied retreat would be blocked.
 He was taking a gamble.
 Napoleon intended to pursue Sacken and Yorck with maximum forces, hoping to trap them against the Marne.
 He also needed to consider that Blücher was positioned to the east with 20,000 men and 80 guns.
 Though the emperor began getting calls for help from Victor, he calculated that the unaggressive Schwarzenberg would move slowly while he dealt with Blücher's army.
 The Battle of Château-Thierry would be fought on 12 February.

+Souvenirs of King Louis-Philippe

+Louis-Philippe, then Duke of Orléans, had fought with the armies of the French Republic at Jemappes and Valmy in 1792.
+Returning from exile after Napoleon's fall, he commissioned Horace Vernet to paint four large battle scenes depicting French victories during the Revolutionary and Napoleonic Wars.
+These paintings, celebrating French military glory as well as the king's own, were hung at the Palais-Royal.
+Completed over five years, they depict the Battle of Jemappes (1821), the Battle of Montmirail (1822), the Battle of Hanau (1824) and the Battle of Valmy (1826).
+Damaged by fire during the 1848 revolution, they were restored by Vernet himself.
+They are now held at the National Gallery in London.

+Tribute

+One of the tanks of the 501e Régiment de chars de combat (501st Combat Tank Regiment in English), part of General Leclerc's 2nd Armored Division, was named MONTMIRAIL.
+On the evening of 24 August, accompanying Captain Dronne's detachment, it was among the first to enter Paris, leading a section that also included the tanks ROMILLY and CHAMPAUBERT.